plain-solutions-gmbh/kirby-form-block-suite/README.md

 ## Create a form block

 After inserting a form block, you can **set a name** for your form.

 By clicking on the **Show requests** button, a drawer is open with following tabs:

 - **Inbox:** Contains the Mailview field for the current form block.
 - **Form fields:** Manage the form fields that will be displayed to the visitors.
 You can add more types of form fields. (more later)
-- **Options:** Sets the behavior on receipt of a request and other options.
+- **Options:** Sets the behavior of the form.
+This can also be used for custom settings.

 ## Set up your form fields